 Provision – Our Teaching and Learning

 In the Foundation stage, children follow the Early Years Foundation Stage Curriculum.
 This splits areas of learning and development into three ‘prime’ areas and four ‘specific’ areas.
-Design and Technology is covered under ‘Exploring and using media and materials’ which is a ‘specific’ area of learning.
+Design and Technology is covered under ‘Expressive Arts & Design’ which is a ‘specific’ area of learning.

 Throughout their time in the Early Years children will have the opportunity to: